Treatment & Control

 Best Professional Cockroach Treatment Options (Costs & Effectiveness)

 You’ll get the best results with an IPM plan: pro gel baits ($20–$30/tube) for fast knockdown, residual sprays ($30–$80/quart) for barriers, and dusts (boric acid, silica, DE) in tight, dry voids.
 Add IGRs to stop breeding, and schedule follow-ups every 2–4 weeks, then taper to 30–60 days.
 Avoid spraying over baits, fix leaks, seal cracks, and use sticky traps to monitor.
-This approach can make up to 80% of units roach-free within a year—and there’s more to optimize.
+This approach can make up to 80% of units roach-free within a year.
+Understanding all your cockroach treatment options — from natural remedies and DIY methods to professional extermination — helps you choose the right solution for your specific infestation level, budget, and environment.

 How Pros Assess Species and Infestation Severity